Cornwall - FAQs

 Will my dietary requirements be catered for?
 Absolutely no problem!
 Just tell us what you require and we will arrange it for you.
 Vegetarians are very well catered for in our partner accommodation providers.

 What is a typical day like?
 We pick you up from your hotel at about 9.30 in our mini bus and drive off to a different part of Cornwall every day Monday through Friday (Sunday being a free day) – taking scenic routes so that you also get to see many other lovely places along the way.
 We then walk for about 6 hours duration, with stops for us to impart information, wildlife viewing, gazing & soaking up the atmosphere, having lunch, swimming & personal explorations (if appropriate) and any other activity you might like.
-We provide a wholesome picnic lunch and drinks.
+We provide a wholesome picnic lunch.
 We always remain very flexible and we know that this kind of holiday is so much more enjoyable if the actual structure remains rather loosely fitting.
 We end the day with hot tea and biscuits when we get back to the bus.
 If possible, we then take a different but scenic route home again.
 If you have any other questions about our holidays, do please contact us.

 What clothing and equipment do you need?